Life after death is possible only in Sulawesi

 ♦ Possibly witnessing bull sacrifice during funeral ritual

-Day 1: Toraja
+Day 1.
+Toraja

-Day 2: Lemo, Kambira, Suaya, Londa, Kete Kesu
+Day 2.
+Lemo, Kambira, Suaya, Londa, Kete Kesu

 First we visit Lemo to see rows of Tau Tau statues and the hanging graves.
 Then continue to discover the secrets of baby trees in Kambira.
 If a child dies, the locals will cut a hole in the tree and place the body there.
 They beilive that the little human will continue growing through the tree.
 After, we continue towards Suaya and the graveyard of Kings of Sangall.
 Then proceed to Londa to see ancient tombs in which the deceased were not buried, but placed among the rocks.
 At KeteKesu one of the oldest Torajan villages you can see Tongkonan (the traditional ancestral house, or Rumah Adat of the Torajan people), and also the old traditional rice barns with colorful woodcarving.
 (B/L/D)

-Day 3: Batu Tumonga, Soft Trekking, Weaving Center
+Day 3.
+Batu Tumonga, Soft Trekking, Bori

 After breakfast, we will bring you out for a full day trip to Batutumonga, enjoying superb views of Rantepao and the surrounding valleys.
-We will also take you on a small hike through the rice fields.
-Lunch in local restaurant in Rantepao.
-Then, we will continue to visit Bori the Megalith area.
+Lunch in a local restaurant .
+Then we will take you on a small hike through the rice fields and local villages where you can also see the daily life of the people in Toraja.Then, we will continue to visit Bori the Megalith area.
 This area symbolizes the great funeral ceremonies, which is held in the past.
 Dinner and overnight at Hotel.
 (B/L/D)

-Day4: Toraja, Pare Pare, Makassar Airport/Hotel
+Day4.
+Toraja, Pare Pare, Makassar Airport / Hotel

 Price Includes: